 Dental checkups are so important because they give our dentists the chance to diagnose gum disease before it develops into periodontitis.
 Keep in mind that some people may be asymptomatic, meaning that they show no symptoms of gum disease until it’s too late.

 One of the main causes of gum disease is not following a healthy oral hygiene routine.
-If you have recently been diagnosed with periodontal disease, you’ll need to make sure you brush your teeth twice a day, floss once daily, and use a fluoride mouth rinse.
+If you have recently been diagnosed with periodontal disease, you’ll need to make sure to brush your teeth twice a day, floss daily, and use a fluoride mouth rinse.

-Thankfully, our dentists can remove dental plaque above and below the gum line through a procedure called scaling and root planing.
-During this procedure, our dentists will also smooth out tooth roots so gums have a better chance of reattaching to teeth.
+Thankfully, our dentists can remove dental plaque above and below the gum line through a procedure called scaling & root planing.
+During this procedure, our dentists will also smooth out tooth roots so your gums have a better chance of reattaching to your teeth.